-Description: The Stuck at Prom Scholarship is the coolest scholarship contest around.
-Students are challenged to create their own prom outfits made entirely from Duck Tape®, then wear those outfits to the prom for the chance to win scholarship cash!
+Details: The Stuck at Prom Scholarship is open to Students are challenged to create their own prom outfits made entirely from Duck Tape® (Duck Brand).
+Award amounts vary from $500 for runner-ups to $10,000 for two grand-prize winners.

 Deadline: July 31